jymjam/Monoalphabetic_cipher/README.md

     monoalphabetic keys.
 - [x] Program to detect all characters and symbols used in Java and count their respective frequency.
-- [ ] Program that can detect the encryption/decryption key using on
+- [ ] Program to guess the encryption/decryption key using
     cryptanalysis.
 - [ ] Write a report